abbaspour/auth0-auth-js/packages/fastify-web/README.md

 #### Protecting Routes

-In order to protect a Fastify route, you can use the SDK's `getSession()` method in a preHandler:
+In order to protect a Fastify route, you can use the SDK's `getSession()` method in a custom preHandler:

 ```ts
 async function hasSessionPreHandler(request: FastifyRequest, reply: FastifyReply) {